lurovi/evolutionary-twitter-bot/README.md

 	}

-All the fields of each JSON object are mandatories.
+All the fields of each JSON object are mandatory.
 In case you don't have any tweet for a given account, in the corresponding JSON object the "tweet" field must be associated with an empty list.
 For example: